greg-raven/Impeachment-Chronicles/_posts/2020-09-24-trump-was-right-explosive-new-fbi-texts-detail-internal-furor-over-handling-of-crossfire-hurricane-investigation.md

 "Dont know but people here are scrambling for info to support certain things and its a mad house," an FBI agent responded.

 "[J]esus," an agent wrote back. "[T]rump was right.
-[S]till not put together….why do we do this to ourselves.
+[S]till not put together....why do we do this to ourselves.
 [W]hat is wrong with these people[?]?

 A week later, the FBI agents also wrote that they suspected that the illegal leak of top secret information about Flynn's phone calls with Russian ambassador to the U.S. Sergei Kislyak to the news media came directly from the White House.

-"FYI – someone leaked the Flynn calls with Kislyak to the WSJ," the agent wrote.
+"FYI --- someone leaked the Flynn calls with Kislyak to the WSJ," the agent wrote.

 "I'm sorry to hear that," another FBI agent responded sarcastically.
 "I'll resume my duties as Chief Morale Officer and rectify that."